wesm/read-table/README.rst

 * Handle column and row names
 * Ability to apply conversion function to a column (e.g. convert date strings to datetime objects)
+* Handling of missing data (e.g. NA strings from R)